Bucharest

 The existing district heating network is of arborescent type with consumers at the branch ends unable to benefit from the appropriate thermal level of the heat carrier.
 This worsens whenever new consumers are connected to the heating network.

 The target building is a research laboratory with a total surface of 400 m2.
-It is currently located at the end of one branch of the heating network; the heat is entirely provided by a gas-fired boiler.
+It is currently located at the end of one branch of the heating network; the heat was entirely provided by a gas-fired boiler.

-Technologies planned for Bucharest demo site:
+Technologies at Bucharest demo site: